karimarttila/karimarttila.github.io/_posts/2020-10-26-clojure-power-tools-part-1.md

 ### Use a REPL Scratch File

 I believe that newcomers often write their experiments in the REPL editor, at least I did.
 Don't do it.
-Instead create a scratch file and write your experiments there.
-I watched some Stuart Halloway presentation in which he told that he has a dedicated clojure directory in which he has written all his Clojure experimentations for several years - must be pretty nice to be able to [grep](https://en.wikipedia.org/wiki/Grep) when looking for something you have written years ago.
+Instead, create a scratch file and write your experiments there.
+I watched some Stuart Halloway presentation in which he told that he has a dedicated Clojure directory in which he has written all his Clojure experimentations for several years - must be pretty nice to be able to [grep](https://en.wikipedia.org/wiki/Grep) when looking for something you have written years ago.
 I have another habit.
 I have in my `~/.clojure/deps.edn` file:

 ```clojure
 {